Plan Configuration

 - MCP Pay Overview - Review core concepts

-- Quick Start - Set up your first server
+- Quick Start - Set up your first product

 - Authentication - Deep dive into OAuth